 To enable Zoom Rooms meeting attendees to use direct screen share to share their Windows or Mac laptop screen:

-- Log into zoom.us as an administrator for the account.
+- Log into zoom.us as an account owner or admin for the account.

 - Click Account Settings and scroll to the Zoom Rooms section.

-- Enable the Automatic direct sharing using ultrasonic proximity signal option, then click the Save Changes button.
+- Check Automatic direct sharing using ultrasonic proximity signal.

 Participants using a laptop in which the Zoom Rooms App detects the proximity signal can share their desktop with the Zoom Rooms meeting by opening the Zoom App and clicking the Share screen icon.